I-Corinthian/blink-core/.github/ISSUE_TEMPLATE.md

 - Disk Type (HD/SDD):

 ### Any extra information that might be useful in the debugging process.
-This is normally the contents of a `bitcoind.log` or `config.log` file.
+This is normally the contents of a `blinkd.log` or `config.log` file.
 Raw text or a link to a pastebin type site are preferred.